 Comparing the melt fluidity of two shipments of Custer Feldspar

-Melt flow test comparing Custer Feldspar from Feb/2012 (right) with Mar/2011.
+A GLFL test for melt-flow to compare Custer Feldspar from Feb/2012 (right) with Mar/2011 (fired at cone 6).
 Custer Feldspar does not melt like this by itself at cone 10.
 It was mixed 80:20 Feldspar:Ferro Frit 3134.
 This test demonstrates that the material has been very consistent between these two shipments.

 Checking new glazes using a melt fluidity test